How Should I Handle an Abandonment Letter After Resigning Due to Family Emergencies?

 riteshmaity

-However, you need to carefully reply the letter of abandonment sent by the company.
-For this reply, you should take help of a lawyer.
+However, you need to carefully reply to the letter of abandonment sent by the company.
+For this reply, you should seek the help of a lawyer.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute